 Extremely hoppy beers have been a growing trend in the craft beer industry lately.
 For self-proclaimed “hop heads,” this trend is exciting!
 If you find yourself making the bitter beer face every time you drink an India Pale Ale, don’t worry!
 Loving or hating bitter beers all depends on your tastebuds and varies from person to person.

 “Give me the hoppiest IPA you’ve got!” is often heard by bartenders and most brewers want to try and brew the most bitter beer they can.
 These brewers below did just that.
 Check out these six extremely hoppy beers that will blow your mind and destroy your tastebuds.
 Cheers!

 What does IBU mean?

 IBU stands for International Bitterness Unit.
 This number basically describes how “hoppy” or bitter a beer is.
-The measure of the bittering substances in beer (analytically assessed as milligrams of isomerized alpha acid per liter of beer, in ppm).
+It measure of the bittering substances in beer (analytically assessed as milligrams of isomerized alpha acid per liter of beer, in ppm).
 This measurement depends on the style of beer.
 Light lagers typically have an IBU rating between 5-10 while big and more bitter India Pale Ales can often have an IBU rating between 50 and 70, or sometimes even higher.
-IBU is also knows as Bitterness Units (BU).
+IBU is also knows as the Bitterness Unit (BU).

 6 Insanely Hoppy Beers We Can’t Stop Thinking About